-- Familiarize yourself with ASAP functionality. - Investigate the ASAP Server implementation size for your production system. - Determine the ASAP server deployment options for your production system. - Determine your ASAP OCA client deployment and sizing options for your production system. - Determine the number and size of your Oracle Database tablespaces that your production system will require. - Determine the memory requirements for the individual ASAP server schemas. - Test WebLogic Server functionality and deployment options for test and production environments. - Develop new network activation (NA) cartridges or service activation (SA) network cartridges, or integrate and customize pre-existing ASAP cartridges. - Investigate and implement possible ASAP customization requirements for the ASAP SRP or NEP.
+- Familiarize yourself with ASAP functionality. - Investigate the ASAP Server implementation size for your production system. - Determine the ASAP server deployment options for your production system. - Determine the number and size of the Oracle Database tablespaces that your production system will require. - Determine the memory requirements for the individual ASAP server schemas. - Test WebLogic Server functionality and deployment options for test and production environments. - Develop new network activation (NA) cartridges or service activation (SA) network cartridges, or integrate and customize pre-existing ASAP cartridges. - Investigate and implement possible ASAP customization requirements for the ASAP SRP or NEP.